ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     :definition: /* specification-defined value */

     .. summary::
-        Get the key derivation algorithm used in a combined key-agreement and key derivation algorithm.
+        Get the key-derivation algorithm used in a combined key-agreement and key-derivation algorithm.

     .. param:: alg
         A key-agreement algorithm: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_KEY_AGREEMENT(alg)` is true.

     .. return::
-        The underlying key derivation algorithm if ``alg`` is a key-agreement algorithm.
+        The underlying key-derivation algorithm if ``alg`` is a key-agreement algorithm.

         Unspecified if ``alg`` is not a key-agreement algorithm or if it is not supported by the implementation.